Droplet rebounds off a fluid bath at low Weber numbers: Results

 The first row of figure~\ref{fig:impact_panels} shows the droplet shape at equally spaced times during impact.
 The droplet initially spreads upon contact, reaching a maximum contact area before surface tension drives retraction and powers rebound.
 The first and last panels correspond to the initial and final moments of contact between the droplet and the bath.
 The second row of figure~\ref{fig:impact_panels} presents the dimensionless pressure distribution along the droplet surface as a function of azimuthal angle in spherical coordinates.
 This distribution resembles a step function confined to the contact region, with accuracy determined by the number of modes retained in the simulation.
 The oscillations observed during spreading arise from truncating the pressure-field expansion.
 The third row of panels in figure~(\ref{fig:impact_panels}) shows the amplitude attributed to each mode of the Legendre decomposition for the dimensionless pressure distribution.
-The magnitude of $B_l$ generally decreases with $l$, consistent with the physical interpretation that higher order oscillation frequencies are less important---an interpretation supported by prior results on droplet rebound on nonwetting substrates \citep{GabbardEtAl2025}.
+The magnitude of $B_l$ generally decreases with $l$, consistent with the physical interpretation that higher order oscillation frequencies are less important---an interpretation supported by prior results on droplet rebound on non-wetting substrates \citep{GabbardEtAl2025}.
+However, pressure localization at near detachment excites higher modes, as shown in the column that corresponds to $t/T_d = 3.42$.
+These higher-frequency excitations are damped in proportion to viscosity and mode number squared (see equation \ref{eqn:summary_drop_governing_adim_1}), ensuring higher modes have little effect on the overall dynamics.
 Here, $\theta = 0$ corresponds to the droplet’s north pole.
 If the coordinate system is rotated so that $\theta = 0$ corresponds to the south pole, all coefficients with odd $l$ would change sign, reflecting the odd symmetry of $P_l$.
 Because higher-order modes become more prominent during spreading, truncation must be chosen carefully to ensure this phase is properly resolved.
+A sensitivity analysis justifying the truncation level used herein is provided in Appendix \ref{sec:comp_implementation}.